jckrft/JASZ-Library/README.md

 - Add a book page to add a book to the library
 - Edit a book  page to update info for a book in the library
 - Delete a book button to delete a book from the library
-- Sort books by alphabetically by title, author (pst-MVP)
+- Sort books by alphabetically by title, author (post-MVP)
 - Carousel of favorite books of class (post-MVP)
 - Personalized book list per user (post-MVP)
 - Recommended other books based on genre (post-MVP)